roboticslab-uc3m/teo-developer-manual/tutorial/kinfu.md

 ```

 The point cloud obtained through KinectFusion will be stored in binary format in cloud.ply.
 The resulting mesh reconstruction will be stored in mesh.ply.
 Launch the command with `--help` for more options.

+### Hints

+Our *sceneReconstruction* service maps YARP configuration parameters (either via .ini or through command line) to KinFu options.
+Check the *sceneReconstruction.ini* file at the vision repository for current defaults.
+Adjust for better resolution, memory usage, scanned volume, etc.